 Who wants a Trump supporting troglodyte or an Ancient Order of Homophobes member to alter the arithmetic of Irish affairs, some grouse?
 But let's calm down, the Irish government isn't proposing giving a vote to U.S. citizens based on their Irish heritage.

 Only the eligible Ireland-born Diaspora, who have been on the national voting rolls and who were born in the 32 Counties, would be considered.
 That's not the Trump demographic at all, as it happens.
-In fact, it would represent an engaged, youthful, exiled, and quite possibly anti-Fianna Fail and Fine Gale, if not ardently left-wing, demographic.
+In fact, it would represent an engaged, youthful, exiled, and quite possibly anti-Fianna Fail and Fine Gael, if not ardently left-wing, demographic.

 That would be quite a voting block, with unique strengths and experiences guiding it, people with a complex understanding of how Irish political and economic decisions have played out in real time on real lives.
 That information could help guide political policy in Ireland and perhaps drive real change but that voice is ignored because historically it unnerves the political establishment.